wovo/hwcpp/readme.md

 -----------------------------------------------------------------------------

 Notes & ToDo
+- arduino uno pins
+- uno adc
+- arduino uno hd44780 shield => demo
+- 8574 / hd44780 interface
+- extend ostream (& tests)
+- extend string (& tests)
+- check everything for constexpr
+- string<> possible?
+- use a marker for string and reverse compare
+- put invert in the pin and port?
+- hwcpp::string
+- rewrite ostream tests to use string, and compare with std::ostream
 - stm full speed
 - pcf857a: needs create_a_port like for pins (check & extend)
 - to kitt this: needs port_out from port_oc (check & extend)